adamtait/ciao/README.md

 The tie-breaker was requiring additional setup & reduced security by changing `/etc/sudoers` (or better, `/etc/sudoers.d/`) in order to remove the password requirement of `sudo`.

+Furthermore, if you make a bunch of changes within a few seconds of each other then `sudo` won't ask for a password after the first success.
+That was the most common frustrating scenario, which `sudo` already makes painless.

+Also considered was using `sudo` only once to change the ownership/permissions on `/etc/hosts`.
+Beyond the lower permissions being a possible security hole (any app could re-direct traffic from your banking website to a phishing scam site), it didn't actually work.
+Appending to a permissable `/etc/hosts` file worked but overwriting it did not.
+I didn't delve further to understand the source.

 #### not using a file watcher